Thermal paste: Composition

 Silver thermal compounds may have a conductivity of 3 to 8 W/(m·K) or more, and consist of micronized silver particles suspended in a silicone/ceramic medium.
 However, metal-based thermal paste can be electrically conductive and capacitive; if some flows onto the circuits, it can lead to malfunction and damage.

 The most effective (and most expensive) pastes consist almost entirely of liquid metal, usually a variation of the alloy galinstan, and have thermal conductivities in excess of 13 W/(m·K).
 These are difficult to apply evenly and have the greatest risk of causing malfunction due to spillage.
-These pastes contain gallium, which is highly corrosive to aluminium and cannot be used on aluminium heat sinks.
+Furthermore, these pastes contain gallium which is highly corrosive to aluminium and thus cannot be used on aluminium heat sinks.

-The lifespan of thermal paste varies depending on the manufacturer and typically ranges from 3 to 5 years.

 Uses

 Thermal paste is used to improve the heat coupling between different components.
 A common application is to drain away waste heat generated by electrical resistance in semiconductor devices including power transistors, CPUs, GPUs, and LED COBs.
 Cooling these devices is essential because excess heat rapidly degrades their performance and can cause a runaway to catastrophic failure of the device due to the negative temperature coefficient property of semiconductors.